Minors in Geography, Earth and Environmental Sciences, Geology, and Urban Studies

 Earth and Environmental Sciences Minor – (22 Credit hours)

-To obtain a Minor in Earth and Environmental Sciences, students must complete 22 credit hours offered from the Department of Geography and Earth Sciences and the Department of Biological Sciences.
+To obtain a Minor in Earth and Environmental Sciences, students must complete 22 credit hours offered from the Department of Earth, Environmental and Geographical Sciences and the Department of Biological Sciences.
 Participating students have flexibility in choosing elective courses that reflect their specific area of interest within the environmental field.

 NOTE: If students are majoring in the departments of Geography and Earth Sciences or Biological Sciences, they must take at least 12 credits outside of their major subject area (that is, outside of BIOL, ESCI, GEOG, GEOL, or METR, depending on the student’s major).